arturcarvalho/tutorial-1/README.md

 Great!
 Try that out in the browser and verify you can get back and forth.

-As a world-class developer you probably saw that copy and pasted `<header>` and developed an involuntary facial tic.
+As a world-class developer you probably saw that copy-and-pasted `<header>` and gasped in disgust.
 We feel you.
 That's why Redwood has a little something called _Layouts_.

 ## Layouts